 How to Copy a Sketch in SOLIDWORKS

-During the course of your SOLIDWORKS career, you will come across occurrences when it will seem advantageous to copy a sketch you’ve already created to a new destination location.
+During the course of your SOLIDWORKS career, you will come across times when it will seem advantageous to copy a sketch you’ve already created to a new destination.
 Using SOLIDWORKS, there are several ways to do so.
 In this article, I’ll reveal a couple of ways we can do this.
 Each way has a different end result – and for good reason.
-Using my own experiences, I’ll be sure to talk through each method (the ‘what’ and the ‘why’) of copying sketches in your designs.
+Using my own experiences, I’ll be sure to talk through each method (the ‘what’ and the ‘why’) of how to copy sketches in your designs.
 Let’s get started.

 Method 1: Right-click > Copy; right-click > Paste

 How familiar!
-In SOLIDWORKS, as in Microsoft Word, you can copy/paste data from one environment to another.
+In SOLIDWORKS, as in Microsoft Word and almost every Windows application, you can copy/paste data from one environment to another.
 This doesn’t apply to everything in SOLIDWORKS, but it does apply to sketches and/or sketch entities.

 In the header for this item, I describe the method you’d use in Notepad.
 You select what you want to copy, you click ‘Copy’ from the right-mouse button menu, then Paste after selecting the destination location for the contents you’ve copied.